 Processor: Super snappy

-OnePlus decided not to upgrade its T-series device to a Plus-series chipset this time around.
+OnePlus decided not to upgrade its T-series device to a Plus-series chipset.
 This means that the OnePlus 8T is not faster or more powerful than the OnePlus 8.
 However, I never felt like the OnePlus 8T needed a faster chipset.

-It’s also worth noting that others in this price range — the Asus Zenfone 7 and Xiaomi Mi 10T Pro — have taken the same approach by opting out of the Plus-model chipset.
-Instead, all three are using the cheaper Snapdragon 865 and allocating budget to other things.
+It’s also worth noting that others in this price range — the ASUS Zenfone 7 and Xiaomi Mi 10T Pro — took the same approach by opting out of the Plus-model chipset.
 That’s not really surprising considering the fairly minimal, GPU-focused updates the Snapdragon 865 Plus brings over the Snapdragon 865.

 Even compared to the Snapdragon 765G-equipped OnePlus Nord, you’re not going to notice much of a day-to-day speed increase, unless you regularly push your phone.
 This isn’t to say that the Snapdragon 865 isn’t fast.
 If you’re a power user or a mobile gamer, however, the 865 will deliver more frames and more power.